MARINE ANIMAL RESPONSE POLICIES, ACKNOWLEDGEMENTS, WAIVERS,

 assigned to a role involving potential direct contact with animals, additional

-dress code requirements may apply.
+dress code and personal protection equipment (PPE) requirements may apply.

 Drugs, Alcohol and Weapons Policy - HMAR